Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

 Is there a limit to the number of spousal sponsorship applications accepted by Canada?

-Do I get permanent residence if I marry a Canadian?
+Do I get permanent residence if I marry a Canadian citizen?

-No. Simply marrying a Canadian does not automatically give the spouse Canadian permanent residence.
-Once you are married or in a common-law relationship, you can then apply for a spousal sponsorship.
-Only after the application for spousal sponsorship is approved, will the married spouse become a Canadian permanent resident.
+No. Marrying a Canadian does not automatically give the spouse Canadian permanent residence.
+Once you are married you can apply for spousal sponsorship.
+The spouse will become a Canadian permanent resident only after the spousal sponsorship application is approved.

 If you wish to sponsor your common-law partner but are legally married to another person, you must provide proof that your marriage has broken down and that you have lived apart from your spouse for at least one year.
 You can only count time physically separated from your spouse toward time cohabitating with the common-law partner you wish to sponsor.
 To demonstrate the end of your spousal relationship, you should provide additional documentation, such as: